 - Hotel websites: Many boutique hotels offer exclusive deals, discounts for early bookings, or perks like free breakfast when you book directly through their website.
 This is almost always better for them too, as they don’t lose commissions to the giant hotel aggregators.

-- Booking platforms: Most of these boutique Hotels are also listed on popular hotel booking platforms like Booking.com, Expedia, and Hotels.com. with Genius discounts or whatever other loyalty schemes, you can usually get some pretty good deals, or at least earn points to redeem later on.
+- Booking platforms: Most of these hotels are also listed on popular booking platforms like Booking.com, Expedia, and Hotels.com.
+With ‘genius’ discounts or whatever other loyalty schemes, you can usually get some pretty good deals, or at least earn points to redeem later on.

 - Off-season travel: Lisbon’s peak season is spring and summer.
 For better rates, consider visiting during the off-season (November to February) when hotels often lower their prices.
 I’ve written extensively about this in another post, so check that out if you’re interested in why winter might be the best time to visit Lisbon.

-Hopefully one of these methods can bag you a great deal, so you get to enjoy Lisbon’s best boutique hotels at a price that you feel good about.
+I hope that by using these tools you can enjoy one of Lisbon’s best boutique hotels at a price that you feel good about.

 I think Lisbon’s smaller, independent boutique hotels are the only way to match this amazing city’s energy.
 So choose a district, and then a hotel to match your travel style, and you’re already half way to having a great stay in the Portuguese capital.

-For more on Portugal’s capital city, including what to eat and some recommendations for local food tours and cooking classes, read my article about Portuguese food.
+I wish you luck in making your choice, and just hope that this may have helped.
+For more on Lisbon, including what to eat and some recommendations for local food tours and cooking classes, read my article about Portuguese food.

 Leave a reply